jeremykendall/php-domain-parser/README.md

 the same rules as the `resolve` method but will instead throw an exception if no valid effective TLD is found or if the submitted domain is invalid.

+> [!CAUTION]
-**All these methods expect as their sole argument a `Pdp\Host` implementing object, but other types (ie: `string`, `null`  and stringable objects) are supported with predefined conditions as explained in the remaining document.**
+> All these methods expect as their sole argument a `Pdp\Host` implementing object, but other types (ie: `string`, `null`  and stringable objects) are supported with predefined conditions as explained in the remaining document.

 ~~~php
 <?php